Feminism in the United States

+Timeline

 First-wave feminism

 The first wave of feminism in the United States began with the Seneca Falls Convention, the first women's rights convention, held at the Wesleyan Chapel in Seneca Falls, New York, on July 19 and 20, 1848.

 The Seneca Falls Convention was inspired by the experiences of Elizabeth Cady Stanton and Lucretia Mott at the World Anti-Slavery Convention in London in 1840.
 The conference refused to seat Mott and other women delegates from America because of their gender.
 Stanton, the young bride of an antislavery agent, and Mott, a Quaker preacher and veteran of reform, talked of calling a convention to address the condition and treatment of women.

 An estimated three hundred people attended the convention, including notables Lucretia Mott and Frederick Douglass.
 At the conclusion, 68 women and 32 men signed the Declaration of Sentiments, which was written by Elizabeth Cady Stanton and the M'Clintock family.

 The Declaration of Sentiments was written in the style and format of the Declaration of Independence.
 For example, the Declaration of Sentiments stated, "We hold these truths to be self evident, that all men and women are created equal and endowed by their creator with certain inalienable rights."
 The Declaration further stated, "The history of mankind is a history of repeated injuries and usurpation on the part of man towards woman."

 The declaration went on to specify female grievances in regard to the laws denying married women ownership of wages, money, and property.
 Women were required to turn these things over to their husbands; the laws requiring this in effect throughout America were called coverture laws.
 A women's lack of access to education and professional careers, and the low status accorded to women in most churches was also addressed.
 Furthermore, the Declaration declared that women should have the right to vote.

 Some of the participants at the Seneca Falls Convention organized the Rochester Women's Rights Convention two weeks later on August 2 in Rochester, New York.
 It was followed by other state and local conventions in Ohio, Pennsylvania, and New York.
 The first National Woman's Rights Convention was held in Worcester, Massachusetts in 1850.
 Women's rights conventions were then held regularly from 1850 until the start of the Civil War.

 The American women's suffrage movement began with the 1848 Seneca Falls Convention; many of the activists became politically aware during the abolitionist movement.
 The movement reorganized after the Civil War, gaining experienced campaigners, many of whom had worked for prohibition in the Women's Christian Temperance Union.
 By the end of the 19th century only a few western states had granted women full voting rights, though women had made other significant legal victories, gaining rights in areas such as property and child custody.